 School of Medicine

-Professor of Pathology and of Medicine (Hematology) at the Stanford University Medical Center
+Professor of Surgery (General Surgery) at the Stanford University Medical Center

 Bio Arden M. Morris, MD, MPH is a Professor of Surgery, Vice Chair of Clinical Research, and Director of the S-SPIRE Center.
 Dr. Morris’ research interests include socio-demographic disparities in cancer outcomes, patient-physician relationships and patient-centered outcomes, and health-related policy and quality of care.
 She is completing an American Cancer Society-funded mixed methods study of patient and provider influences on the quality of colorectal cancer care.
 She was recently a Visiting Scholar at the Russell Sage Foundation studying the quality of care in safety net hospitals and is a member of the NQF Consensus Standards and Approval Committee.

 Professor (Research) of Cardiothoracic Surgery, Emeritus

 Current Research and Scholarly Interests Discovery, preclinical and clinical development of novel immunosuppressive molecules for use in cell and organ transplantation and autoimmune disease: a.
 Direct inhibitors of calcineurin based on rational drug design derived from computational chemistry of cocrystallization of drug-enzyme complexes; b.
 Competitive inhibitors of purine biosynthesis;